ghanyelisha/l500-emailforensics/README.md

 ![Python](https://img.shields.io/badge/python-3.10-blue.svg)
 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)
-# EmailAnalyzer
+# Email Forensics
-With EmailAnalyzer you can able to analyze your suspicious emails.
+With Email Forensics you can able to analyze your suspicious emails.
 You can extract headers, links and hashes from the .eml file

 ## Usage
 ```